On Coffee, Connoisseurship, and Hipster Elitism

 Connoisseurship is a way to extract more pleasure from the little things.
 I am a suit enthusiast.
 Not only do I enjoy wearing bespoke suits, I enjoy knowing about them.
 Knowing what goes into the making of a bespoke suit is comforting to me.
 It’s not enough to simply know that the suit is made just for me, and that it fits well.
 I need to know why it fits so well, and the history and tradition behind bespoke clothing.

 I take this desire to gain expert knowledge with me in all of my interests.
 Whether it’s coffee, suits, self-defense, computers, or films, I believe in educating oneself to gain a truer appreciation for things.
-When I understand something, my enjoyment of it becomes enhanced: I have conscious knowledge, as well as the ability to articulate that knowledge, of why I like something.
-A good looking suit becomes a suit that looks good because it is well cut to a man’s silhouette; a good film becomes a film I love because of the psychological drama that unfolds between the characters on the screen and the clever use of mise en scèné by the director; a great novel becomes a beloved novel because I can trace the genealogy of the character’s misery to my own.
+When I understand something, my enjoyment of it becomes enhanced: I have conscious knowledge—as well as the ability to articulate that knowledge—of why I like something.
+A good looking suit becomes a suit that looks good because it is well cut to a man’s silhouette; a good film becomes a film I love because of the psychological drama that unfolds between the characters on the screen and the clever use of mise en scene by the director; a great novel becomes a beloved novel because I can trace the genealogy of the character’s misery to my own.
 Greater clarity of vision yields greater beauty, and the search for greater beauty is connoisseurship at its truest.

 Connoisseurship can often be confused with elitism though.
 While I have been accused of being an elitist, I don’t find myself to be elitist at all.
-An elitist uses culture and odd interests in order to separate himself from the crowd, keeping the layman at bay so that he may bask in the admiration of those who follow.
+An elitist uses culture and odd interests in order to separate himself from the crowd, keeping the layman at bay so that he may bask in the glory of exclusivity.
 I, on the other hand, invite others to partake in my enthusiasm.
 My passion for bespoke suits, for computers, for coffee, for oldies music: whatever it is, I welcome others to enjoy those things that I find so much joy in.
 My defensive stance towards true enthusiasm is easily misconstrued as elitism though.
 I just happen to believe very very strongly that people should approach any new hobby or passion with the right attitude in order to gain the most benefit and enjoyment from such a pursuit.

 For those who do not have the inclination, skill, or resources to become an espresso artist, the French press pot serves as an alternative badge of distinction.
-Because the French press pot is not necessarily common in the American household (although it certainly is coming back into vogue), snobs and hipsters have appropriated it as a symbol of a deeper appreciation of coffee; a way to thumb their noses at the masses if you will.
+Because the French press pot is not necessarily common in the American household (although it certainly is coming back into vogue), snobs and hipsters have appropriated it as a symbol of a deeper appreciation of coffee: a way to thumb their noses at the masses, if you will.

 Of course, I have no issue with people thrusting themselves into the world of coffee.
 Things can only improve: with greater demand comes greater competition, which is always a good thing when it comes to businesses.
 My real issue is with those who blindly leap into any realm of expertise without being properly prepared.